pietervdvn/MapComplete/Docs/Layers/cycleways_and_roads.md

   - *No traffic sign present*  corresponds with  `cycleway:traffic_sign=none`

-This tagrendering is only visible in the popup if the following condition is met: `cycleway=lane|cycleway=track&_country=be`
+This tagrendering is only visible in the popup if the following condition is met: `cycleway=lane |cycleway=track &_country=be`